Cash Sale and Installment Sale

 The Supreme Court has repeatedly upheld the right of the installment buyer of a subdivision lot to withhold payment of amortizations when the developer fails to timely complete the project, including the amenities and facilities (Section 23, P.D.
 No. 957).

-In such a case, the buyer has the option whether to demand refund of total payments made, except delinquency interests, plus legal interest, OR to wait for further development of the project.
+In such a case, the buyer has the option whether 1) to demand for the refund of total payments made, except delinquency interests, plus legal interest, or 2) to wait for further development of the project.
 It should be emphasized that the option belongs to the buyer, and the seller has no other recourse but to accept whatever choice the buyer elects.

 A controversy may arise when the buyer opts to wait for further development of the project and offers to continue payment when the development is resumed.
 Is the buyer still obliged to pay the installment price (including interest) or is he bound to pay only the contract price?